WHAT ARE BED BUGS?

 There are precautions to take decreasing the chances of taking bed bugs home with you, such as keeping your purse on your lap and not on the ground in public areas, and putting all luggage in the bathtub in the hotel room whilst you do an inspection for bed bugs.

-No matter how you get bed bugs in the first place, what is more important is eliminating them before you have an infestation that gets out of hand.
+Know you have an idea of how you get bed bugs in the first place and where they can come from, it’s important to look out for signs of them and also how to eliminate them before you have an infestation that gets out of hand.